The political spectrum has no center.

-But then 9/11 handed the perfect opportunity for the centralists to grab more authority for themselves.
+But then 9-11 handed them the perfect opportunity for the centralists in the political circles of power to grab more authority for themselves.

 And the state grew.

 They militarized the police.
 They blew through all boundaries of privacy by massively boosting the surveillance state.
-And by 2007, Congress unwittingly inflated housing prices to usher in the Great Financial Crisis through political directives to increase homeownership.
+And by 2007, they unwittingly inflated housing prices and ushered in the Great Financial Crises through political directives to increase homeownership.